 Addressing park encroachment is essential for protecting biodiversity, maintaining ecosystem services and ensuring that green spaces remain accessible and enjoyable for all residents.
-By updating bylaws and developing comprehensive trail strategies and standards, the City can deter unauthorized activities and promote responsible use of parklands.
+By updating bylaws and developing comprehensive trail strategies and standards, the City can deter unauthorized activities and promote responsible parkland use.